PolideaInternal/beam/sdks/java/io/snowflake/README.md

 * `.to()` - accepts the target Snowflake table name.
 * `.via()` - accepts a Location object.
 * `.withUserDataMapper()` - accepts the UserDataMapper function that will map a user's PCollection to an array of String values (`String[]`).

-### Location

-SnowflakeIO uses COPY statements behind the scenes  to write (using [COPY to table](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-table.html)) or read (using [COPY to location](https://docs.snowflake.net/manuals/sql-reference/sql/copy-into-location.html)) files staged in cloud storage.
-The Location object enables passing an external or internal location to a pipeline in various ways.

-#### External location

-!
-Important:
-* Currently, this library only supports Google Cloud Storage for external storage.
-Please be aware of [Google Cloud Storage Billing](https://cloud.google.com/storage/pricing) while using it as an integration.
-Some data transfer billing charges may apply when loading data from files staged across different platforms.
-For more information, see [Understanding Snowflake Data Transfer Billing](https://docs.snowflake.net/manuals/user-guide/billing-data-transfer.html).
-An administrator must configure a Snowflake integration object to allow Snowflake to read data from and write to a Google Cloud Storage bucket.
-For instructions, see the  [Snowflake documentation](https://docs.snowflake.net/manuals/user-guide/data-load-gcs-config.html).

-There are two ways of using an external location:
-1. with url to GCS - this option requires providing the name of storage integration (created previously according to [Snowflake documentation](https://docs.snowflake.net/manuals/sql-reference/sql/create-storage-integration.html)).

-To create this type of external location, specify the Location type, the name of a stage , and the URL to the GCS bucket:

-`Location location = new ExternalIntegrationLocation("storage-integration-name", "gs://bucket-name/");`

-Note: Snowflake IO requires the 'gs://' prefix in the bucket URL.

-2. with named stage - this option requires providing the name of an external stage (created previously according to [Snowflake documentation](https://docs.snowflake.net/manuals/sql-reference/sql/create-stage.html#external-stage-parameters-externalstageparams).

-`Location location = new ExternalStageLocation("stage-name", "gs://bucket-name/");`

-#### Internal Location (experimental option)

-This option saves data from PCollection locally as temporary .csv files and then sends the files to the [Snowflake Internal stage](https://docs.snowflake.net/manuals/user-guide/data-load-local-file-system-create-stage.html).

-`Location location = new InternalLocation("~", "path");` Creating the Location object via PipelineOptions
-The Location object can alternatively be created based on PipelineOptions:

-`Location location = LocationFactory.of(options);`

 ### UserDataMapper function